-It has now been extensively and painstakingly restored after the earthquake that occurred in the nearby Alkyonides Islands in the Gulf of Corinth back in 1981.
+It has now been extensively and painstakingly restored after the earthquake that occurred at the nearby Alkyonides islands in the Gulf of Corinth back in 1981.

 The ancient citadel is famous for retaining several of the tallest surviving towers from the time of ancient Greece.

 The impressive tower at the southeast corner of the acropolis is the largest and tallest tower in the fortress.
-One of the most important examples of the ancient art of fortification, it is now fully restored and the interior, with three floors, is open to the public.
+One of the most important examples of the ancient art of fortification, it is now fully restored and the interior with three floors and is open to the public.

-Measuring roughly 90 by 187 meters (approximately 575 Doric feet), the citadel was roughly trapezoidal in plan, with the narrower side, at 113 meters (371 feet) long, facing west toward the sea.
+Measuring roughly 90 by 187 meters (approximately 575 Doric feet), the citadel was roughly trapezoidal in plan with the narrower side at 113 meters (371 feet) long, It faces west toward the sea.

-The acropolis was connected to the port by long walls, as can be seen from the air, although just the north wall survives today.
+The acropolis was connected to the port by long walls, as can be seen from the air, although only the north wall survives today.

 The northern wall consisted of six towers and a fortified gate running in a nearly straight line from the northwest corner of the citadel to the sea.
 The bed of a river runs along what is thought to be the line of the south wall, which is not evident.

 The area was inhabited continually into early Christian times, as evidenced by the fifth-century five-aisled basilica in the lower town.
-The small church of the Virgin Mary and St. Anne was built on the ruins of the basilica in the 11th century.
-In the Late Byzantine and post-Byzantine period, the acropolis was occupied by a monastery, of which the ruins of monks’ cells survive, together with the monastery church dedicated to St George.
+The small church of the Virgin Mary and St. Anne was built on the ruins of the basilica in the eleventh century.
+In the Late Byzantine and post-Byzantine period, the acropolis was occupied by a monastery of which the ruins of monks’ cells survive together with the monastery church.
+These are dedicated to St George.

 The ancient fortress of Aigosthena was defended by eight artillery towers incorporated into its perimeter wall.
 There was a primary gate on the west side into the area between the north and south walls to the sea.
 A small postern (auxiliary) gate was located immediately north of the second tower on the eastern side.

-The walls were built in a variety of masonry styles, which may be evidence of different phases of construction.
-Masonry styles seen at the ancient fortress include isodomic (ashlars with hammered faces and drafted corners), pseudo-isodomic, and – in sections – a style approaching the polygonal, in which sharply-angled rocks are placed together tightly, without mortar.
+The walls were built in a variety of masonry styles, which may be evidence of various phases of construction.
+Masonry styles seen at the ancient fortress include isodomic (ashlars with hammered faces and drafted corners), pseudo-isodomic, and, in sections, a style approaching the polygonal, in which sharply-angled rocks are placed together tightly without mortar.